 The primary intent for the proposed development is to provide additional housing options and a new mix of unit types in a desirable neighbourhood which is well served by rapid transit and neighbourhood amenities.
-The Zoning By-law currently permits a four-storey apartment building on the subject site.
-The proposed massing of the apartment building has been carefully selected and refined to reduce its presence on Murray Street to ensure visual emphasis remains on the existing heritage buildings, all while conforming to the general intent of the Zoning By-law.
+Zoning currently permits a four-storey apartment building on the subject site.
+The massing of the proposed apartment building has been carefully selected and refined to reduce its presence on Murray Street to ensure visual emphasis remains on the retained heritage buildings, all while conforming to the general intent of the Zoning By-law.
 In determining the massing of the proposed development, three-dimensional modeling was used to capture street views and to understand the nature of the development.